 A single application form is used for all three grants.
 Applicants who meet required eligibility and who are participating in a CFANS study abroad program will be considered for the Go Global Grant, in addition to the International Learning Grant.
 An additional (optional) section can be completed on the form for consideration for the Diversity in Education Abroad Grant.

-The online application form is now open for students attending a program May/ Summer Term 2018.
+Applications for grants to be applied to Fall 2018 programs are now closed.
+The next application cycle will open at the start of academic year 2018-19 for programs that take place during winter break/ spring term.
 Applications are reviewed by CFANS faculty and staff.
 We recommend writing and saving your essay(s) in a Word document before copying and pasting into the online form.
 The essay prompts are below (limit 350 words each):